 Finally, opening up higher education institutions to more industry professionals will ultimately challenge process, thinking and encourage innovation.
 It is no secret that educational institutions can be bureaucratic and sometimes slow to get things done.
 The more people who understand these organisations, the more opportunities for new ideas that positively impact the sector.

-At Academy, we are passionate about designing and delivering quality educational products that will educate our future generations.
+At Curio Faculty, we are passionate about designing and delivering quality educational products that will educate our future generations.
 We love being able to work with people in all different areas who have an urge to give back to their profession or industry.
 If any of this inspires you, please do get in touch.

 CEO and founder